 Romans 11:36 says, "For from Him and through Him and to Him are all things.
 To Him be the glory forever.
 Amen."
 My goal is to glorify the Lord through faithful service, as His grace affords the opportunity.
-I have had the privilege of serving the Lord's Church in different capacities as a pastor, youth minister, or Bible teacher over the last two decades, and hope to eventually return to vocational ministry.
+I have had the privilege of serving the Lord's Church in different capacities as a pastor, youth minister, or Bible teacher over the last two decades.

 Glorifying God Through the Gospel of Jesus Christ

 As a Christian, my primary purpose and desire is to bring God glory in all that I do (Rom.
 11:36, 1 Cor.
 10:31).
 I do this imperfectly, but this is still the goal and what I strive for.
 In order to do this, we have to know what brings God glory.
 In Matthew 22:36-40, Jesus was asked,

 “Teacher, which is the great commandment in the Law?”
 And He said to him, “‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the great and foremost commandment.
 The second is like it, ‘You shall love your neighbor as yourself.’
 On these two commandments depend the whole Law and the Prophets.”

 Life is about relationships; your relationship with God and your relationships with other people.
 The gospel message is about both of these things.